-All metainfo records specified in the MetaInfo Dashboard of JSitemap are associated to unique URLs, so if you change URLs on the website the related metainfo won't apply anymore.
+All metainfo records specified in the MetaInfo Dashboard of JSitemap are associated to unique URLs, so if you change URLs of the website the related metainfo won't apply anymore and will be lost.

-If for some reason you need to change the domain of your website, for example to upgrade to the 'https' protocol, the easiest method to reapply existing metainfo to new links is the following one:
+If for some reason you need to change the domain of your website, for example to upgrade to the 'https' protocol, to switch between www/non-www or to move the website from the staging to the production domain, the easiest method to reapply existing metainfo to new links is by using the inline tool to migrate from the previous domain to the new domain.

 - Use a text editor of your choice to replace automatically all links domain included in the exported csv file, for example to have all links pointing to the new domain https://www.mysite.com.
 Take care to use a raw text editor such Notepad to not alter the CSV file format, it must use ; as the separator and " as the text delimiter, in the same format that it has been exported, otherwise nothing will be imported.